Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Diffusion Model

-Our proof uses a similar approach based on the same potential function as in \cite[Lemma~1]{BFZ09}.
-However, we have to perform a more precise analysis to handle the case where $\gamma$ is very close to $1$, i.e. $\gamma=1+1/d$ which corresponds to the vertex-based protocol.
+\begin{proof} The proof of \thmref{divergencediffusion} uses a similar approach based on the same potential function as in \cite[Lemma~1]{BFZ09}.
+However, we perform a more precise analysis to handle the case where $\gamma$ is very close to $1$, for instance for the vertex-based protocol, we have $\gamma=1+1/d$.
 By contrast, the proof in \cite[Lemma~1]{BFZ09} is based on a sequential exposure of the edges and only works if $\gamma \geq 4$.

 Fix any node $w\in V$.
 Define the potential function in round $t$ by